MudassirDev/mudassirdev.github.io/content/posts/bd-hackathon-2025.md

 Then the day of result arrived, we didn't expect to win because it was uncomplete but even though our project was uncomplete we made it in the honourable mentions and honestly? we were happy about it.

 We might've not won or completed the project but we did collaborate and together we learned from each other and we had lots of fun.
-I think I personally learned a lot of thinks especially since Shivam had a lot more experience than me.
+I think I personally learned a lot of things especially since Shivam had a lot more experience than me.